 If you’re newly-engaged, you probably want to flaunt your engagement ring whenever possible, and we’re definitely on board with that (we love seeing your #JustSaidYes moments!).
 But in order to keep your bling safe and looking its best, there are a handful of occasions when to take off your engagement ring.
-Along with being a meaningful token from your fiancé(e), your engagement ring is one of the most valuable items you'll ever own, and it's important to make sure that it lasts for years to come.
+Along with being a meaningful token from your future spouse, your engagement ring is one of the most valuable items you'll ever own, and it's important to make sure that it lasts for years to come.
 By doing regular at-home ring cleanings and taking your engagement ring off for certain activities, you'll ensure that it stays as beautiful as it was when you first got it!

 Here's exactly when to take off your engagement ring for safe keeping.

 Working out or playing sports

-Workout equipment, fast-paced movements and sweat will all increase the likelihood of damaging your ring — it could get caught on loose clothing, hit a hard surface, or even hurt someone else if you're playing a team sport.
-If your ring accidentally falls off while you're outdoors (running, rock climbing, etc.), you might not even realize it's missing until it's too late.
+Workout equipment, fast-paced movements, and sweat will all increase the likelihood of damaging your ring — it could get caught on loose clothing, hit a hard surface, or even hurt someone else if you're playing a team sport.
+And if your ring accidentally falls off while you're outdoors (running, rock climbing, etc.), you might not even realize it's missing until it's too late.